-CIRCY was launched at the University of Sussex in 2012, bringing together research, scholarship and expertise on childhood and youth.
-It is an interdisciplinary and cross-university centre, with a membership that includes researchers from the social and life sciences, arts, humanities and professional fields including social work, law, education and health.
+The Centre for Innovation and Research in Childhood and Youth (CIRCY) brings together research, scholarship and expertise in the arena of childhood and youth.
+It is an interdisciplinary, pan-university research centre, involving members from the social sciences, arts, humanities and professional fields including social work, law, education and health.

 Our aim is to create a space for dialogue, collaboration, creativity and capacity-building - supporting new research and knowledge exchange.
 CIRCY provides a stimulating environment for doctoral students working in the area of childhood, youth and family studies and a destination for visiting academics and opinion formers.

 Education Teaching Fellow and doctoral researcher, Tracey Fuller, is the winner of a new and prestigious national counselling research award created to aid the dissemination of research with important implications for counselling training or counselling practice.
 Through highlighting significant research, documenting it on video, and disseminating it online, the award aims to make research accessible and engaging to all counselling trainees and practitioners.

 CIRCY is planning a year-long programme of activities on the theme of ‘Children, Young People and the Future’.
 Adults often say that ‘children are the future’, but we don’t know if children and young people think about this in the same way as adults.
 So we want to learn from you about how you picture the future – what’s important to you, what’s exciting, and what do you think life might be like?

 How can you do that?
 Make a picture and send it to us!

 We would like you to send us your picture of the future.
 You can make a picture of anything you want, and you can make your picture in any way you want - take a photo, draw something, or make something and take a photo of it.
 It’s entirely up to you!